 Three out of four children have access to a smartphone in the US.
 In the UK, 43 percent of nine- to 12-year-olds have a social media profile, according to the Library of Congress.
 One in three are on Facebook despite the 13-year-old age limit.
 A quarter of those kids on Facebook never touch the privacy restrictions on their profile, and a fifth of them publicly display their address and/or phone number.
 Facebook claims it is powerless to stop children from lying about their age and creating accounts.

 And that’s just Facebook.
 It isn’t even cool anymore.
-Snapchat, Tumblr, Vine, Instagram, and Kik are all popular among teens and pre-teens.
+TikTok, Snapchat, YouTube, Vine, Instagram, and Kik are all popular among teens and pre-teens.
 Who knows what will come next?

 Enough of your fear-mongering!
 What can I do about it?